freesunshine0316/freesunshine0316.github.io/_posts/2021-10-12-three-type-research.md

 ======

 It's been more than 2 years since graduating from my PhD program at U or R.
-During these years in Tencent AI Lab, I gradually recognize the following 3 types of research:
+During these years in Tencent AI Lab, I gradually recognize that research can generally be classified into the following 3 types of research:

 - **Prospective Research**

-This type of research basically prophecy the trend in the next 5 to 10 years.
-The primary goal here is to make something that is really novel.
-So their main contribution is not advancing the SOTA performance for tasks, though they do have to show some positive empirical results (or even SOTA performance in some minor tasks).
-Typical work is like the neural network papers before 2000.
+This type of research basically prophecy the trend in the next 5 or even 10 years.
+The primary goal here is to create something that is really novel.
+Their main contribution is not advancing the SOTA performance for tasks, though they do have to show some positive empirical results (or even SOTA performance in some minor tasks).
+Typical work is like the neural network papers (like the LSTM paper) before 2000.
 A few papers of this type will give huge influence to their field, but most are not.

 This type of research is mainly conducted in the universities.